The Essential Together program is open access. You can:

-- Learning bundles with tools and resources that can be adapted to implement the policy guidance (available to anyone interested).
+- Access Essential Together Learning Bundles with tools and resources that can be adapted to implement policy guidance

-- Essential Together Huddles that create an open and safe supportive space for people to learn from and connect with others who are facing similar challenges (available to anyone interested).
+- Join Essential Together Huddles that create an open and safe space to support learning from and connecting with others who are facing similar challenges

 - Access to dedicated coaching and other support (for organizations that formally join the program).